 Plane, Train, Car, and Bus are all ways you can access NY City.
 All of which I have used.

-Driving allows you to stop as many times and as long as you want along the way, but beware (depending on your departure location), there are many tools you have to pay to get into New York, and they can rack up.
+Driving allows you to stop as many times and as long as you want along the way, but beware (depending on your departure location), there are several tolls you have to pay to get into New York City, and they can rack up.
 Be sure to have single dollars and change on hand.

 The train and bus are convenient forms of transportation.
 Both transport systems have scheduled stops.
 Pack some snacks for the bus or purchase snacks, meals, or beverages on your train ride.
 The train is more pleasant than the bus.

 The plane is the fastest way to get to the City.
 Flight times depend on your departure location and stops.

 Season and Weather

 I visited New York several times, always during the summer.
 The summers are hot and humid and have occasional rain showers, which can help cool things down.
 Going out in the mornings and evenings is much cooler.

 - Visit a Museum

 - Get a popsicle from the ice cream truck (unlock childhood memories for me)*